 Guidelines for Attending Mass: Santa Sophia Church

 Fr.
-Devdas, the Parish Staff, and planning committee decided to continue to celebrate weekend Mass outdoors at 6:00 pm on Saturdays and 8:00 am, on Sundays.
-The Santa Sophia Academy north east parking lot, by EDC, would be designated as the worship space.
+Devdas, the Parish Staff, and planning committee decided to continue to celebrate weekend Masses outdoor at 4:30 pm on Saturdays and 8:00 am and 10:00 am, on Sundays.
+The weekend Masses are being celebrated in the Santa Sophia Academy north east parking lot, by EDC.

 To inform the parishioners of the planned re-opening and any possible cancellation of outdoor Sunday Mass due to bad weather, communication will be sent via Flocknote.
 Letters will be sent out to all members of the parish outlining the details of the re-opening, and information will also be posted on the parish website.
 While keeping in mind the importance of all feeling welcome to attend the service, knowing the obligation remains dispensed, our goal is to maintain hygiene, social distancing, and ultimately upholding the sanctity of the celebration of the Mass.